Program Guidelines

 Honors Guidelines

-Our Honors College guidelines for the 2022-23 academic year are available below.
-Guidelines from current and prior years can be downloaded as .pdf documents.
+Our Honors College Guidelines for the 2023-24 academic year are available below.

 COURSE COMPLETION STANDARDS